 - Students applying for France will need to have a basic knowledge of French to allow easy adaption to school and Host family life.

 - Students accepted for Germany need to have a basic knowledge of the German language.
 Students must have studied German for at least 1 year prior to program start date to be able to follow lessons in German schools.
 A 2 week language program is available at additional cost for August departures only.

 Students applying for Italy will need to have a basic knowledge of Italian to allow easy adaption to school and Host family life.Whilst it is not a mandatory requirement, Italy strongly recommends that all students applying for a long program should have a minimum of 2 years Italian language experience or have completed a basic Italian language course before departure.
 An additional 8 weeks Italian language course should be taken upon arrival.
 For short programs, Italy recommends that applicants complete a basic language course before departure, with the option to complete an 8 week Italian language course upon arrival.

-- Japan requires a minimum of one year’s prior study and applicants must provide a brief, hand-written letter in Japanese to the potential host family.
+- Japan requires a minimum of two year’s prior study and applicants must provide a brief, hand-written letter in Japanese to the potential host family.
 Applicants must also provide a movie of self introduction in Japanese (max.
 1 minute).

 - Students applying for French speaking Canada will need to have completed at least 2 years of continuous language studies and be fluent in French prior to departure.
 Students will also need to undergo an interview in French, with our overseas partner.

 - Switzerland requires students to have studied German for minimum of 2 years or complete an intensive short course.